alicht/rspec-testing/README.md

 **Testing our method:**

-The next three lines are our actual test code and the most important part of the `spec/current_age_for_birth_year_spec.rb` file.
+The next three lines are our actual test code and the most important part of the `current_age_for_birth_year_spec.rb` file.
 It is within this block of code––between `it` and `end`––that we test the functionality of our method.

 In order to actually test our code, we need to use the method that this test relies on, that this test is designed to exercise.
 So the first real line of code in our test is: